What you need/want to know:

-Or, you could descend from the public overlook atop the dune and view it from the bottom just like our tour guests.
+Or, you could descend from the public overlook atop the dune and view it from the bottom just like our guests.

-Unlike our tour guests though, you would then have to climb back up the 450′ dune – an arduous task, indeed, that may take hours.
+Unlike our guests though, you would then have to climb back up the 450′ dune – an arduous task, indeed, that may take hours.

 North Bar Lake is accessible to the public and you could go there on your own, too.

-So why take the tour?
+So why take our trip?

 Because approaching the dune from the water in the peace of a kayak is truly unique.

 You can relax and know that the guides have been trained to provide a safe, enjoyable experience.